yoshtec/snapbtrex/README.md

 call snapbtrex as standalone script if you have appropriate rights.

 Specify your target host via  `--remote-host` and the directory with the `--remote-dir` options.
 Both options have to be present.
-The target directory has to be located within a btrfs file system and it has to be mounted via the root volume, or else btrfs might fail to receive snapshots.
+The target directory has to be located within a btrfs file system, and it has to be mounted via the root volume, or else btrfs might fail to receive snapshots.

 ### Setup instructions